AkshatJain9/Fitomatic/Report.md

 **2500 Valid data instances**

 Within the firestore database, we have added a total of 2500 data instances.
 This includes users, posts, messages, blocks, follows, user deletions and more.
-Hopefully this is able to simulate an app feed for the user!
-You will be able to see posts, ordered by likes which have already been added, profiles made, and be able to message other users.
-You will also be able to test how the app handles large data (such as loading posts in the tree) and objects from the database.
+New users will be able to see posts, ordered by likes which have already been added, profiles made, and be able to message other users.
+They will also be able to test how the app handles large data (such as loading posts in the tree) and objects from the database.

 ## Summary of Known Errors and Bugs